 Since our cash reserves are relatively large, I try to maximize the yield.
 If we stuck it all in a money market fund, the yield would be barely above zero.
 With a bit of work, our cash earns a higher rate without taking on extra risk.
 We used to take money from no fee 0% APR balance transfer offers and arbitrage some additional interest that way as well.
 Here is my most recent interest rate survey plus update on our cash reserves:

 Best Interest Rates for Cash Reserves – Updated October 2015

 I don’t think everyone should buy a house (or more accurately, take out a huge loan on a house) as historically there have been extended periods where home prices don’t return much above inflation.
 However, if you are geographically stable, I do think buying and eventually owning a house free and clear can be a solid component of an early retirement plan.

 My initial goal was to try and keep the home equity and expense replacement ratio about the same so that both reached 100% at the same time.
 However, after the arrival of our first child we decided to pay off the house first in order to lower our monthly cashflow needs.
 As a result, we were able to reduce our work hours to roughly 20 hours a week while our children are very young and spend more time with them.
-Our retirement progress is slower now, but we still manage to put away a decent chunk.

 Technically we are pretty close to being able to retire, but it will take some more learning and confidence to make the jump.
 We still want to have more kids, so we’ll have to see how that affects our spending levels as well.
 Right now my rough target is to have our investment income exceed our expenses within the next 3-7 years.